Royton: Education

 The Village School of Royton was founded in 1785, and continued to provide education until 1833, when a new school linked with Royton's parish church of St Paul, was opened.
 The village school became the local Sunday School, but split from St Paul's in 1838, reopening as a day school.
 The village school closed in 1907 and was demolished in 1969.

 Almost every suburb of Royton is served by a school of some kind, including some with religious affiliations.
 All the schools in the town perform either at or above the national average for test results.

-Royton has eight primary schools, including Blackshaw Lane Junior and Infant School, Fir Bank Primary School, Royton Hall Primary School, SS Aidan & Oswald RC Primary School, St Anne's CE Royton, St Paul's CE Primary School, Thornham St James CE Primary School and Thorp Community Primary School.
-Royton has two secondary schools, E-Act Royton and Crompton Academy and Our Lady's RC High School.
+Royton has eight primary schools and two secondary schools, E-Act Royton and Crompton Academy and Our Lady's RC High School.
 E-Act Royton and Crompton Academy is a coeducational, secondary comprehensive school for 11- to 16-year-olds.
 It has Science College status and was constructed in 1968.
 Our Lady's RC High School is a coeducational Roman Catholic high school and sixth form college for 11- to 19-year-olds.
 It was established in 1961 and specialialises in Mathematics and Computing.
 In the 2000s, Oldham Council and the Diocese of Salford agreed to merge Our Lady's with the St Augustine of Canterbury RC High School in Werneth.
-However, the proposal, which would have a newly built Catholic secondary on a new site in the 2010s, has been met with protest.
+Although the proposal to have a newly built Catholic secondary on a new site in the 2010s, was met with protest, the new school, called the Newman Catholic College, was built at Chadderton by 2013.

 Sports

 Royton Town F.C. is an amateur association football club which was established as the Stotts Benham works side in the Rochdale Alliance League, but changed its name to Royton Town in 1985.
 The team won the Rochdale Alliance Premier Division treble and were unbeaten for two and a half seasons, progressing to the Lancashire Amateur League in 1994.
 Since 2001–2002 it has played in the Premier Division of the Manchester Football League.

 Royton Cricket Club, plays in the Central Lancashire Cricket League (winning it on two occasions in 1914 and 1980).
 The Crompton and Royton Golf Club lies on the western fringe of the town, and has a prime heathland 18-hole golf course, spanning 6215 yd.
 The club operates a variety of open competitions.

-Royton Amateur Swimming and Water Polo Club has been serving the town for over 100 years and is affiliated to Central Lancashire Swimming Association, It has a long a rich history and the Water Polo section has had several GB players the latest Joe OReagan who played for GB in the London Olympics, Because of the lack of pool time there is only under 14s and Junior teams but are very successful playing in the Manchester and Bolton leagues and the Central Lancs leagues.
+Royton Amateur Swimming and Water Polo Club has been serving the town for over 100 years and is affiliated to the Central Lancashire Swimming Association.